madcampos/madcampos.github.io/src/content/blog/2023/06/xml-is-not-dead.md

 image: ./assets/arcane-c-incantations.jpg
 imageAlt: 'AI generated image for the prompt: "an arcane incantation on an old manuscript with C++ code"'
 updates:
+  - date: 2024-01-14
-  - 2024-01-14 - Fixed link to feed.xml and added a link to the RSS feeds.
+    changes: Fixed link to feed.xml and added a link to the RSS feeds.
 tags:
   - XML
   - web